 The Venerable Bede on reconciling ancient calendars and how he thought our 2 B.C. should really be 1 A.D.

 How did he arrive at this conclusion?
-He did it through comparing different calendar systems and then developing two new time systems – one of them closely parallels the A.D. system in use today.
+He did it by comparing different calendar systems and then developing two new time systems – one of them closely parallels the A.D. system in use today.

-De Temporibus Liber and De Temporum Ratione.
+- Historical Dates from De Temporibus Liber and De Temporum Ratione

 Bede greatly pondered about time systems and wrote two books on the subject: De Temporibus Liber which is known in English as the The Book of Times and De Temporum Ratione, On the Reckoning of Time.

-Consequently in the 42nd year Christ was born, having completed from Adam 3,952 years.
+Consequently, in the 42nd year, Christ was born, having completed from Adam 3,952 years.
 Now there is another date of 5199.1

 He was accused of heresy by the Monks at Hexham for providing an alternative system2 but never put on formal trial.

-He then used this book as the basis for a much larger, and widely accepted volume, De Temporum Ratione in 725 A.D.
+He then used this book as the basis for a much larger and widely accepted volume, De Temporum Ratione in 725 A.D.
 In De Temporum Ratione he supplied a more succinct chronological reference system.
 For example: